The secret to getting a good dinner.

 Kona Grill – this chain specializes in contemporary American global favorites and sushi, specialty drinks, lunch, dinner and happy hour

-Lion’s Bar – A great downtown sports bar.
+Lion’s Pride Orlando – A great downtown sports bar.

 Luma – An upscale casual American restaurant with a locally inspired menu including diver scallops, red snapper, chicken, steak, and more.